First Responder Anthrax Preparedness Act: Major provisions

 This law requires the Department of Homeland Security (DHS) and Department of Health and Human Services (HHS) to carry out a pilot program to provide anthrax vaccines nearing their expiration dates from the strategic national stockpile to emergency responders who would be at high risk of exposure to anthrax if an attack occurred.

 HHS shall determine whether an anthrax vaccine is eligible to be provided to DHS for the program based on determinations that the vaccine is not otherwise allotted for other purposes and the provision of the vaccine will not reduce or otherwise adversely affect the capability to meet projected requirements for such product during a public health emergency.

 DHS shall establish a communication platform, develop and deliver education and training, conduct an economic analysis, create a logistical platform, establish goals for the program, and establish a mechanism to reimburse HHS for the costs of shipment of vaccines provided to DHS under the program and the amount the storage costs of the stockpile are increased by the program.

 DHS will select 2–5 states for voluntary participation in the program, provide guidance to participating states and local governments on identifying high risk providers, and require each participating state to submit a written certification that each participating emergency response provider is given information about the risks and notice that the federal government is not obligated to continue providing anthrax vaccine after the program ends.
 Each state that participates in the program shall ensure that such participation is consistent with the state's All-Hazards Public Health Emergency Preparedness and Response Plan.

 A report should be compiled and determine whether the program should continue beyond five years after enactment of this bill and shall include an analysis of the costs and benefits of continuing the program, an explanation of the economic, health, and other risks and benefits of administering vaccines through the program rather than post-event treatment, and a plan under which the program could be continued.

 Legislative history

 A separate version of the bill was passed in the U.S. House in July 2015.
-It was subsequently was approved in December 2015 by the Senate Homeland Security and Governmental Affairs Committee.
+It was subsequently approved in December 2015 by the Senate Homeland Security and Governmental Affairs Committee.

 On August 3, 2015, Ayotte introduced the Senate version of the bill, S. 1915.

 11/17/16 - The bill was sent to the House of Representatives.